How To Stop Feathers From Poking Out of Pillows

 Do All Feather Pillows Poke Through?

 Down pillows should not poke through when new.
 Eventually, as your down pillow wears, it will show signs of needing a replacement.
-You will start to notice the fabric on your pillow begin to wear and feathers poke through.

 Check your pillow, pillow protector and pillowcase between washes.
 While your pillow protector is likely doing its job of keeping feathers within your pillow, it could be time to inspect your pillow for evidence of quills poking through.